Aurora-RGB/Docs/content/devices/logitech.md

 # Needed configuration

+{{% alert "Logitech software does not work when Lightsync Wrapper in Aurora is enabled" "warning" %}}
 The SDK should come enabled by default when you install LGS or GHUB, but in case it doesn't connect, make sure it is enabled.

 ## For GHUB: